 4.4 In investigations into possible insider dealing, market abuse, misleading statements and practices offences, breaches of the general prohibition, the restriction on financial promotion, or the prohibition on promoting collective investment schemes, the investigator may not know the identity of the perpetrator or may be looking into market circumstances at the outset of the investigation rather than investigating a particular person.
-In those circumstances, the FSA will give an indication of the nature and subject matter of its investigation to those who are required to provide information to assist with the investigation.
+In those circumstances, the FSA will give an indication of the nature and subject matter of its investigation.
 As soon as a person becomes the focus of the FSA's enquiries, the FSA will consider whether it is appropriate to notify that person that they are under investigation.
 The FSA will usually notify them when it exercises its statutory powers to require information from them unless doing so would prejudice the FSA's ability to conduct the investigation effectively.